Alejandratala/alejandratala.github.io/_posts/2020-09-07-What-is-Cloud.md

 layout: post
 ---

-As a normal person who doesn't know much about electronics, one thinks of the cloud, and just thinks it's a convinient service to have access to your "stuff" anywhere you want.
-So in theori you could take a picture on your camera and use `Google Drive` and be able to access it on your laptop/computer/mobile or log-in to your account at the school's computer and have access to it.
+As a normal person who doesn't know much about electronics, one thinks of the cloud, and just thinks it's a convenient service to have access to your "stuff" anywhere you want.
+So in theory you could take a picture on your camera and use `Google Drive` and be able to access it on your laptop/computer/mobile or log-in to your account at the school's computer and have access to it.
 But in all honestly is that all? in this blog I will be discussing the different things I found out while I did some reading, also what different services there are out there and how much they would cost to have lets say a simple website with a database.

 ## What is the Cloud